smartcontractkit/truffle-starter-kit/README.md

 yarn truffle deploy --network <NETWORK>
 ```

 This will deploy your contracts to the network you specify.
-Additionally, if on a local network, it will deploy mock Chainlink contracts for you to interact with.
+Additionally, if you are on a local network, it will deploy mock Chainlink contracts for you to interact with.
 If you'd like to interact with your deployed contracts, skip down to [Interacting with Deployed Contracts](#interacting-with-deployed-contracts).

 ## Run a Local Network